3rdEyeLabs-io/HS-60/README.md

 <img width="800" src="https://user-images.githubusercontent.com/84006123/124708372-d1152d80-df17-11eb-818d-1f66f482bcc3.png" alt="Fn layer">
 </p>

+## PROGRAMMING THE HS60

+The HS60 can be programmed using <a href="https://config.qmk.fm/#/hs60/v2/ansi/LAYOUT_60_ansi">QMK</a> or <a href="https://config.qmk.fm/#/hs60/v2/ansi/LAYOUT_60_ansi">QMK Configurator Tool</a> or <a href="https://github.com/the-via/releases/releases/tag/v1.3.1">VIA</a>.

+## VIA

+Download <a href="https://github.com/the-via/releases/releases/tag/v1.3.1">VIA</a> by selecting the installer for your OS.
+Plug in the HS60 amd make your changes to the layout.
+VIA will automatically update the keyboard with the changes you are making in real-time.

+## QMK

 ## LAYOUT FILES

 The __*.json*__ file within the repository can be used to edit the 3eL HS60 layout using the <a href="https://config.qmk.fm/#/hs60/v2/ansi/LAYOUT_60_ansi">QMK Configurator Tool</a>.

 Import the __*.json*__ file to customize the layout.
-Don't forget to export you changes as
+Don't forget to export you changes to save them.
+Click on 'Compile' and once compiled, download your firmware file for flashing.

 ## FIRMWARE

-The firmware can also be downloaded from out repository __*.bin*__ extension is the firmware.

-If any changes are required then __*.json*__ file can be uploaded unto the qmk configurator (https://config.qmk.fm/#/hs60/v2/ansi/LAYOUT_60_ansi) by clicking the button next to __*KEYMAP.JSON*__.

 The layout and firmware along with the changes can be downloaded post compiling.
+Use the downloaded __*.bin*__ file to flash your keyboard with the firmware.

+The 3eL HS60 firmware can also be downloaded from out repository as a __*.bin*__ file.

-## FLASING / UPLOADING THE FIRMWARE ON YOUR KEYBOARD
+## FLASING THE FIRMWARE

+**NOTE: Installing QMK may trigger your computer's antivirus**

-Step 1: Download QMK Toolbox (https://github.com/qmk/qmk_toolbox/releases/download/0.0.21/qmk_toolbox.exe) \
+Step 1: Download QMK Toolbox for <a href="https://github.com/qmk/qmk_toolbox/releases">Windows or MACOS</a> \
-Step 2: Open QMK Toolbox \
+Step 2: Launch QMK Toolbox \
-Step 3: Install Drivers (Only for Windows) \
+Step 3: Install Drivers (only for Windows) by right-clicking on the 'Flash' button and selecting 'Install Drivers' \
-Step 4: Launch QMK Toolbox and Open the correct firmware file \
+Step 4: Load your firmware file by clicking 'Open' and selecting a __*.bin*__ file \
-Step 5: Select the MCU \
+Step 5: Select the MCU as 'atmega32u4' \
 Step 6: Reset your keyboard (Enter Bootloader Mode) \
       * Option 1: Keymap Reset \
       * Option 2: Hold Space + B while plugging in \
       * Option 3: Hold Esc while plugging in \
       * Option 4: Physical Reset Button (Its a tiny button might be difficult to locate) \
-Step 7: Press Flash
+Step 7: Click on 'Flash'

-The video can be viewed on the given link: https://youtu.be/fuBJbdCFF0Q